jalperin/markdown-resume/cv/alperinCV.md

 __2014__

 #### Supervisor
+: Ashok, Apurva. *Opening the Doors to Knowledge: Rebus' Collaborative Publishign Model for Open Textbooks*.
+Master in Publishing.
+SFU.
+__2017__

+Zhao, Quiyo. *Cross-media Publishing by Orient Star Media*.
+Master in Publishing.
+SFU.
+__2017__

 : Cuica, Aniela. *Modular content: a new publishing strategy at the Continuing Legal Education Society of British Columbia*.
 Master in Publishing.
 SFU.
 __2017__